 How do I decide which car seat is best for my baby?

 With so many seat options and a variety of features to choose from, the task of buying a car seat can feel overwhelming.
-We've broken down the process into easy to consider steps that will help you decide which seat is best for your needs.
+We've provided the information and broken it down into steps that will help you determine which seat will best suit your needs.

 Step 1: Consider Where You Will Install the Seat